tedbeast/Java/README.md

 ## Take breaks

 "Every day we should hear at least one little song, read one good poem, see one exquisite picture, and, if possible, speak a few sensible words." *Johann Wolfgang von Goethe*

+## License information
+This repository and the code contained may not be distributed without the express written permission of Theodore Balashov.
+Present Revature employees are permitted to freely use the contained content for their own enrichment.
+You may contact Theodore at theodore.balashov@revature.com for inquiries.

 All the best